GodeChain Docs

 To verify that Truffle is installed properly, type truffle version on a terminal.
 If you see an error, make sure that your npm modules are added to your path.

-If you're new to Truffle then please follow the Getting Started by truffle, To setup the truffle environment.
+If you're new to Truffle then please follow the by truffle, To setup the truffle environment.

 Project Creation, Compilation, and Configuration